qmk/qmk_firmware/docs/feature_mouse_keys.md

 * Set `MOUSEKEY_INTERVAL` to a value of 1000 / your monitor's FPS.
 For 60 FPS, 1000/60 = 16.
 * Set `MOUSEKEY_MAX_SPEED` based on your screen resolution and refresh rate, like Width / FPS.
 For example, 1920 pixels / 60 FPS = 32 pixels per frame.
 * Set `MOUSEKEY_TIME_TO_MAX` to a value of approximately FPS / 2, to make it reach full speed in half a second (or so).
-* Set `MOUSEKEY_FRICTION` to something between 1 and 255.
+* Set `MOUSEKEY_FRICTION` to something between 0 and 255.
 Lower makes the cursor glide longer.
 Values from 8 to 40 are the most effective.
+* Set `MOUSEKEY_STOP_SPEED` to something between 0 and `MOUSEKEY_MAX_SPEED`.
+Increase this for easier stopping if you set `MOUSEKEY_FRICTION` to 0.
 * Keep `MOUSEKEY_MOVE_DELTA` at 1.
 This allows precise movements before the gliding effect starts.
 * Mouse wheel options are the same as the default accelerated mode, and do not use inertia.